 Type of Assessment: This section indicates whether the certificate was created using full SAP or reduced SAP methodology.

-The last item on the EPC is the Addendum section.
+The last item on the EPC is the Addendum/Additional information section.
 This lists any additional information which the input relating to the property has generated.
-Using the example of a stone house, the following additional detail has printed.
+Using the example of a swimming pool, the following additional detail has printed.